Sagacify/api-reader/README.md

       body: <string | object>
     }
     ```

-    *Note: if the final fetchOptions.body is an objet, it will be JSON stringified automatically and the Content-Type will set to "application/json"*
+    > Note: if the final fetchOptions.body is an objet, it will be JSON stringified automatically and the Content-Type will set to "application/json"

-  - httpErrorHandler: an http error handler function which recieve the request object
+  - **httpErrorHandler**: an http error handler function which recieve the request object.

     The reponse object is a simplified plain version of [Response](https://developer.mozilla.org/fr/docs/Web/API/Request):

     ```js
     {
       url: <string>,